OrebroUniversity/hiqp/README.md

 - 6 geometric primitives: point, line, plane, box, cylinder and sphere
 - ROS service calls for adding/removing tasks and primitives
 - Visualization of tasks and primitives in rViz
-- Ability to preload joint limitations (position and velocity) and geometric primitives via .yaml files
+- Ability to preload joint limitations, geometric primitives and tasks via .yaml files
+- Ability to subscribe to ROS topics and customize the callback function with access to the framework